alexis-jacq/numpy_ARS/README.md

 # numpy_ARS
-A 150 lines of numpy for Augmented Random Search (https://arxiv.org/abs/1803.07055)
+A 150-lines python code for Augmented Random Search (https://arxiv.org/abs/1803.07055) with numpy.

 I am definitly impressed by the simplicity and the performance of this algorithm.
 I did not parallelize computations, hence it could be quite less effective than authors' version (https://github.com/modestyachts/ARS).